SS Vaterland (1913): Reconstruction

 In agreement with IMM the EFC cancelled the agency contract and awarded it to Gibbs Brothers, who took over as agent and assumed on 28 February 1922 all functions and obligations previously assigned to IMM.
 Newspaper mogul William Randolph Hearst, riding on nationalistic sentiment, had objected to the IMM involvement by claiming British influence over IMM.
 Despite the prolonged lay-up at Hoboken, the ship was quickly prepared with repairs and provision of necessary gear, fueled and crewed to sail to Norfolk.
 The ship sailed on 9 April 1922 arriving without incident at the shipyard on 10 April.
 There the ship began a 14-month reconditioning and refurbishment.
 All wiring, plumbing, and interior layouts were stripped while her hull was strengthened and her boilers converted from coal to oil; virtually a new ship emerged.

 While the ship was undergoing reconstruction, the Hoboken facilities were modified to be more suitable for such a large ship's operation.
 Pier #5 was removed and the space between #4 and #6 was dredged to a depth of 45 ft.
 The plan changed and the ship was to be docked in Manhattan with an agreement with United American Lines to use Pier 86 at the foot of 46th Street.
 As a result of that decision the pier itself required strengthening and dredging was required to provide both a channel and turning basin.
 For 1000 ft up and down river and to the New Jersey shore dredging to 42 ft and clearance of obstructions with aid of divers prepared a berth for the ship.

 The decorations and fittings, designed by New York architects Walker & Gillette, retained much of her prewar splendor of Edwardian, Georgian, and Louis XVI styles now merged with modern 1920s touches.
 The biggest deviation was an art deco night club supplanting the original Verandah Cafe.
 In June 1923 she was given back to the Shipping Board.
 Leviathan's measured tonnage had increased to 59,956.65 GRT and her speed trials showed an average of 27.48 knots.
 Thanks in part to Gibbs' clever accounting and the Gulf stream, she was advertised as the world's largest and fastest ship.
-This claim was immediately challenged by the Cunard Line, with a reminder that its RMS Mauretania still held the official speed record for trans-Atlantic crossing, as well as the White Star Line, which claimed the RMS Majestic as the world's longest ship, with a higher gross tonnage if properly calculated.
+This claim was immediately challenged by the Cunard Line, with a reminder that its RMS Mauretania still held the official speed record for trans-Atlantic crossing, as well as the White Star Line, which claimed the RMS Majestic as the world's largest ship, with a higher gross tonnage if properly calculated.
 In the next fiscal year, 30 July 1923 to 30 June 1924, new and more efficient three bladed propellers were designed to replace the original four bladed propellers to be installed at the next dry docking.
 The design was expected to increase speed at 6,000 less horsepower than the originals.